ngscheurich/docker-os-x-rails/README.md

-# Docker setup for OS X and Ruby on Rails
+# Setup notes for Docker + Ruby on Rails on OS X

 ## Prerequisites